ajitsarkaar/academic-kickstart/content/project/pacman/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Pacman: Capture the Flag"
-summary: "Designed a Pacman playing artificial intelligence agent which uses adversarial search techniques, reinforcement learning and bayesian inference to play the capture the flag edition of the game"
+summary: "Designed an artificial intelligence agent for the Pacman game which uses adversarial search techniques, reinforcement learning and bayesian inference to play the capture the flag against others.
+Was one of the top performers in the contest held for VTCS4804"
 authors: []
 tags: []
 categories: []